DanielBrito/nps-nlw-rocketseat/README.md

 # :100: About

 <p align="justify">
-  The <strong>NPS API</strong> is a tool that calculates the <strong>Net Promoter Score</strong>, which is the percentage of customers rating their likelihood to recommend a company, a product, or a service to a friend or colleague on a scale from 0 to 10.
+  The <strong>NPS API</strong> is a tool to calculate the <strong>Net Promoter Score</strong>, which is the percentage of customers rating their likelihood to recommend a company, a product, or a service to a friend or colleague on a scale from 0 to 10.
 </p>

 <p>
   🚧 <strong>Under development</strong> during the fourth edition of Next Level Week, an educational event organized by <a href="https://rocketseat.com.br/">Rocketseat</a>.
 </p>

-## :bookmark_tabs: Covered Tools & Topics
+## :bookmark_tabs: Tools & Topics Covered

 - RESTful API
 - Node.js